-Finding Your Ideal Learning State
+How to Find Your Ideal Learning State

 Finding your ideal learning state is something that initially requires a little work, time and effort.
 However, once established you will be able to trigger this state in an instant and turn your mind and body into a very effective study machine.

-Here are some suggestions that will get you started on the right track:
+Here are some suggestions that will get you started on the right track.